0xKitsune/Foundry-Huff/README.md

 }
 ```

-Next, here is an example interface for the SimpleStore contract.

 ### SimpleStore Interface

+Next, you will need to create an interface for your contract.
+This will allow Foundry to interact with your Huff contract, enabling the full testing capabilities that Foundry has to offer.

 ```js